pedroespecial101/home_assistant_ebay/README.md

 - #### Add the integration within the Home Assistant integration page.
 1. Go to Configuration
 2. Devices & Services
-3. Add the ebay integration.
+3. Add the "eBay Beta" integration
+4. Enter a name for this eBay account (e.g., "Main Store", "Secondary Store")
-4. It should redirect you to log into your eBay account.
+5. It will redirect you to log into your eBay account
-5. Select I Agree
+6. Select I Agree
+7. Repeat steps 3-6 for each additional eBay account you want to add

 - #### You should now see the sensors within Home Assistant.
+Each account's sensors will be prefixed with the account name you provided during setup.
+For example:
+- Main Store eBay Beta Total Unfulfilled Orders
+- Secondary Store eBay Beta Total Unfulfilled Orders

+### Running Alongside Existing Integration
+This beta version is designed to run alongside your existing eBay integration.
+The sensors will be clearly marked with "Beta" in their names to distinguish them from the original integration's sensors.
+You can safely test this version without affecting your existing setup.

 ##### Marketplace Account Deletion Warning